-Everymind is seeking people who live in Australia, are aged 16 years or older, and support someone with depression and/or anxiety to trial the new Minds Together online program from August 2021.
+Everymind is seeking people who live in Australia, are aged 16 years or older, and support someone with depression or anxiety to trial the new Minds Together online program.

 Participants will complete the four-module online program and provide feedback through three surveys.

 More about the Minds Together program national trial